Ottoman Empire in World War I: Armistice

 Developments in Southeast Europe squashed the Ottoman government's hopes.
 In September 1918, the Allied forces under the command of Louis Franchet d'Espèrey mounted a sudden offensive at the Macedonian front, which proved quite successful.
 Bulgaria was forced to sue for peace in the Armistice of Salonica.
 This development undermined both the German and Ottoman cause simultaneously—the Germans had no troops to spare to defend Austria-Hungary from the newly formed vulnerability in Southeast Europe after the losses it had suffered in France, and the Ottomans suddenly faced having to defend Istanbul against an overland European siege without help from the Bulgarians.

 Grand Vizier Talaat Pasha visited both Berlin, and Sofia, in September 1918, and came away with the understanding that the war was no longer winnable.
 With Germany likely seeking a separate peace, the Ottomans would be forced to as well.
-Grand Vizier Talaat convinced the other members of the ruling party that they must resign, as the Allies would impose far harsher terms if they thought the people who started the war were still in power.
+Talaat convinced the other members of the ruling CUP that they must resign, as the Allies would impose far harsher terms if they thought the people who started the war were still in power.
 Despite the Ottoman Empire and the United States not being at war, Talaat petitioned America to see if he could surrender to them on the terms of the Fourteen Points.
-The U.S. never responded, defering to the British for advice.
+The U.S. never responded, deferring to the British for advice.
 On 13 October, Talaat and the rest of his ministry resigned.
 Ahmed Izzet Pasha replaced Talaat as Grand Vizier.

 Two days after taking office, Ahmed Izzet Pasha sent the captured British General Charles Vere Ferrers Townshend to the Allies to seek terms on an armistice.
 The British government, interpreted that not only should they conduct the negotiations, but should conduct them alone.
 There may have been a desire to cut the French out of territorial "spoils" promised to them in the Sykes-Picot agreement.
 Talaat had sent an emissary to the French as well, but that emissary had been slower to respond back.
 The British cabinet empowered Admiral Calthorpe to conduct the negotiations, and to explicitly exclude the French from them.
 The negotiations began on 27 October on HMS Agamemnon.
 The British refused to admit the senior French naval officer in the area, Vice-Admiral Jean Amet, to the negotiations.
 The Ottoman delegation was headed by Minister of Marine Affairs Rauf Bey.